slackhq/nebula/README.md

 ## Building Nebula from source

-Download go and clone this repo.
+Make sure you have [go](https://go.dev/doc/install) installed and clone this repo.
 Change to the nebula directory.

 To build nebula for all platforms:
 `make all`